Roopa Dhatt

 Roopa Dhatt is an Indian American physician, an Assistant Professor and Internal Medicine Hospitalist at Georgetown University Medical Center, and at a community hospital, Washington, DC.
 In 2015 she co-founded Women in Global Health, which aims to reduce gender disparity among global health leaders, and subsequently became the organisation's Executive Director.

 During the COVID-19 pandemic, she highlighted the gender aspects of COVID-19, including that a disproportionate number of frontline workers are women, yet not part of leadership roles.
 She was part of a team that evaluated the language used by men and women leaders during the pandemic.
-On International Women's Day 2021, along with World Health Organization (WHO) Director-General Tedros Adhanom, she signed a memorandum of understanding on the position of women in global health.

 Early life and education

 Roopa Dhatt was born in the 1980s in India, and emigrated to the United States at the age of five.
 She later recalled her exposure to health inequities during a visit to India in the early 1990s when she was nine years old, leading her to pursue a career in medicine.

 She earned a bachelor's degree in cell biology and African-American and African studies from the University of California, Davis, and a master's degree in public affairs from the Paris Institute of Political Studies.
 She received her M.D. from Temple University School of Medicine in Philadelphia.
 In 2012, as a medical student, she became president of the International Federation of Medical Students' Associations.